jmbenck/django-unity-webgl/README.md

 #### To get the user data we can use the API built with Django-Rest-Framework.
 The API configuration is in the folder api of the app "usuarios" in the Django project.

-#### To avoid refreshing the page when sending data we can use the Jquery function called 'salvaPontuacao' that recieves as an argument the score of the user.
+#### To avoid refreshing the page when sending data we can use the Jquery function called 'salvaPontuacao' that recieves as an argument the score of the user:
-#### Note: This function needs to be inside the object **window.Unity** from index.html to be used later from Unity.
 ````javascript
     SalvaPontucao(pontos) {
       console.log('Pagina says: salvando pontuacao ' + pontos);